AyymericArn/astrologic/readme.md

 ## Description

 Astrologic is a lifestyle advisor using astrology .
 It provides you Cocktail / Meal recipes and advises movie to watch everyday based on your daily horoscop.
+The project is accessible at [astrologiic.space](http://astrologiic.space)

 ## Installation